saivivek55/Detecting-and-Classifying-Defects-In-Chips-With-ComputerVision/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License.

-## 📞 Contact

-For questions or support, please contact [prayagpurani11@gmail.com](mailto:prayagpuarani11@gmail.com.com).